 FML is a rare benign hereditary syndrome and an incidence of 0.002% has been reported.
 Men are affected twice as commonly as women, and the condition generally manifests by the third decade of life.

 The hallmark of FML are multiple, painless lipomas.
 These may cause discomfort, especially if large, but patients are generally not troubled by the disease.

 Lesions are multiple, rubbery, non-tender, mobile, and non-fluctuant, characteristic of multiple lipomas.
 They are located on the trunk and extremities, with relative sparing of the head and shoulders, and vary greatly in size.
-Although the lipomas usually range in size from a few millimeters to 6 cm in diameter, lipomas as large as 25 cm have been reported.
+Although the lipomas usually range in size from a few millimetres to 6 cm in diameter, lipomas as large as 25 cm have been reported.
 Spontaneous regression and malignant degeneration are rare.